Styyx1/styyx-thievery/docs/ModDescription.md

 - Timed Lockpicking: You are getting kicked out of the lockpicking menu after a set time, based on your lockpicking skill level.
 - Removes lockpick from your inventory as if you broke it.
 It also triggers basically the same reaction the game does for a lockpick related crime.
+- Dynamic Lockpicking: The higher your infamy level gets, the easier locks are to pick, but you're also easier to spot, keep that in mind.

 ### Pickpocketing